 - Make a list of your expenses: Enter the amount of money you typically spend each month, and put your purchases into categories such as groceries, utilities, and child care.

 - Determine essential and non-essential purchases: Using the list you just made, divide up the categories into essential, important, and non-important spending.
-Essential spending can include monthly rent, bills, and other payments that you need to pay every month.
+Essential spending can include monthly rent or mortgage, bills, and other payments that you need to pay every month.
 Important purchases could be groceries, gas, and a gym membership: payments that are a high priority, but that you may cut back on.
 Finally, non-important spending includes purchases that aren't as necessary month-to-month, such as going out to eat, magazine subscriptions, and entertainment.

 How to use your budget

-Once you have a budget in place that reflects your expected bills and income, automating any payments that are consistent from month-to-month can make managing your budget simpler.
+Once you have a budget in place that reflects your expected bills and income, automating any payments that are consistent from month-to-month can help make managing your budget simpler.

 How budgets can help you reduce debt